Arnavion/PyTPFanControl/README.md

 ### Requirements
 - thinkpad-acpi in your kernel
-- PySide
+- PySide compiled for Python3

 ### Notes
 - The script currently has the names of sensors hard-coded to work for the T61.
-- SMART mode (custom fan speeds according to temperature) isn't implemented yet, but manual mode is.
+- SMART mode (custom fan speeds according to temperature) is incomplete.
+The current implementation changes fan speed based only on the current temperature, so the fan speed will fluctuate more.